-Parents are welcome to stay with their child for the first and as many subsequent sessions as they wish until they feel confident about leaving.
+Parents are encouraged to say goodbye to their child as planned with the key worker during the preadmission visit.
 The nursery staff will be constantly available to give advice and support.

 When parents decide to leave their child, we do ask that they say goodbye and not try to slip away un-noticed.
 This may cause the child to cry initially but is much kinder than a child suddenly realising their parent has gone and feeling abandoned.
-If a child were to cry and could not be distracted, we would contact parents to come back to nursery.
+If a child were to cry and could not be distracted, we will contact parents to come back to nursery.
 Parents are reminded that they are welcome to telephone nursery as often as they wish during the session to check their child's progress.